pantheon-systems/terminus-secrets-plugin/README.md

 This plugin writes entries into the file `private/secrets.json`.
 This file is, naturally enough, a json file containing multiple keys.
 The `terminus secrets` script will fetch this file, modify is as requested, and then write it back to the Pantheon site.

 Note that the `private` directory is located one level above the local working copy of your git repository on your Pantheon application server.
 This directory is **not** copied to `test` and `live` during deployments; you must therefore individually set secrets on each environment where you would like them to be available.

-### Note on Bug in Help

-Terminus has a bug which requires positional arguments to be described in help as 'email', as any other alternative results in the argument failing validation.